Douglas Kell: Research and career

-Kell's research has been funded by the EU, the BBSRC, the Medical Research Council (MRC) and the Engineering and Physical Sciences Research Council (EPSRC).
-His former doctoral students and postdoctoral researchers include Pedro Pedrosa Mendes.
+Kell's research has been funded by the European Union (EU), the BBSRC, the Medical Research Council (MRC) and the Engineering and Physical Sciences Research Council (EPSRC).
+His former doctoral students and/or postdoctoral researchers include Pedro Mendes and Roy Goodacre.
 His monograph Belief: the baggage behind our being was published in 2018.

 Awards and honours

 Kell was appointed Commander of the Order of the British Empire (CBE) in the 2014 New Year Honours, for services to science and research.
 Kell is also a Fellow of the Learned Society of Wales (FLSW), a Fellow of the Royal Society of Biology (FRSB) and a Fellow of the American Association for the Advancement of Science (FAAS).